davidyell/davidyell.github.com/source/_posts/2016-06-13-attaching-objects-to-any-object.markdown

 }
 ```

-So the in the `initialize` method we need to create a relationship to the table we attached the behaviour to.
+So the in the `initialize()` method we need to create a relationship to the table we attached the behavior to.
 This will create a `Table hasMany Policies` relationship, meaning that any item in your system can have many policies.
 You can update this relationship to match how you're working.

 You can see that there are a number of options defined in the relationship.
 These are important, as they link the tables items together.
 So the `table_foreign_key` is a field in your `policies` db table used to store the primaryKey of the related item.
 So if you're attaching a Policy to a Car, this would be the `Car.id`.
 The `bindingKey` is the key used in the Policy table to join on.